Skip to content

 3. Wait for the phone to boot normally

 On Samsung devices, this combination is Power + Volume Down.
 On older models with a removable battery, pull the battery out, wait 30 seconds, and reinsert it.
-According to Samsung’s troubleshooting guide, holding both buttons for at least 7 seconds forces the hardware to restart regardless of the software state.
+Samsung’s hardware troubleshooting guide states that holding both buttons for at least 7 seconds forces the hardware to restart regardless of the software state.

 #Method 3: Wipe Cache Partition